-In complex treatment cases that require modulated boluses, outdated methods were delivering low dosages to the target volume or compromising healthy tissues.
-Adaptiiv's modulated electron bolus enables cancer centers to produce boluses of varying thickness resulting in vastly improved dose distributions.
+In complex treatment cases that require modulated bolus, outdated methods were delivering low dosages to the target volume and compromising healthy tissues.
+Adaptiiv's modulated electron bolus module enables cancer centers to produce bolus with varying thickness, resulting in vastly improved dose distributions.

-We provide the 3D printers and materials, or centers can even use their own.
+We provide the 3D printer and materials, or centers can even use their own.
 Centers never need to outsource patient data in order to create the devices.
 When the hardware is combined with our software, centers can care for patients entirely in-house and adapt to treatment changes quickly.
-Plus, our printers go through a rigorous QC process adapted for printing medical devices.
+Plus, our printers go through a rigorous QC process adapted for printing medical accessories.

-Our 3D boluses are created to conform perfectly to individual body shapes.
-Our recommended filaments go through a QC process unique to printing accessory medical devices.
-In addition, we take pride in printing our devices from recycled plastic.
-We also track inventory and restock materials so centers and patients worry about what's most important.
+3D printed boluses are created to conform perfectly to individual body shapes.
+Our recommended filaments go through a QC process unique to printing ancillary medical accessories.
+In addition, we take pride in providing bio-based filament materials.
+We continuously track inventory and restock materials so centers and patients can focus on what's most important.

-In the past, centers have needed to manually create modulated boluses to accommodate for the contours of the patient's anatomy or tumour volume which is time consuming and less accurate.
-This not only presents a challenge to the device's durability (in the case of wax moulds), but also makes it difficult to achieve an ideal dose distribution and protect healthy tissues.
+In the past, centers have needed to manually create modulated boluses to accommodate for the contours of the patient's anatomy or tumor volume which is time consuming and less accurate.
+This not only presents a challenge to the accessory's durability (in the case of wax moulds), but also makes it difficult to achieve an ideal dose distribution and protect healthy tissues.

-To be able to target each patient's PTV, we needed a device that offered the durability of a Uniform Thickness Bolus, but with the ability to fluctuate in thickness that molding wax offered.
+To be able to target each patient's PTV, we needed an accessory that offered the durability of a Uniform Thickness Bolus, but with the ability to fluctuate in thickness that molding wax offered.

 Our modulated electron bolus is printed in tissue-equivalent materials that offer superior durability, no matter the thickness or thinness required.
 Most patients often use the same bolus for the entirety of their treatment, reducing the risk of infection and lowering procedure cost.
 In addition, centers are able to care for patients immediately in-house and adapt to treatment changes quickly.